loganwuu/count_report/README.md

     * Input: "dog", ""
     * Output: "Please enter a line of words to search from."

+9. If both fields are empty, return "Please enter a word to search for and a line of words to search from."
+    * Input: "", ""
+    * Output: "Please enter a word to search for and a line of words to search from."

 ## Legal

 Copyright (c) 2015 **Logan Wu**